hmc-room-draw/room-draw/README.md

 ## Functionality

 ### Student functionality
+1. Log in with HMC gmail
+2. Fill out the Google CIS form to continue
+3. Upon submitting out the form, return to the main page of the digital draw where you will be directed to the dorm map page displaying dorms on Harvey Mudd’s campus
+4. You can choose a dorm to view by either clicking on the dorm in the map or clicking on “View Empty Rooms By Dorm” and selecting the dorm of your choice from that table.
+5. Within a dorm view, you can see each room color coded to its state relative to your pull number.
+Dorms are color coded to show if it’s vacant/bumpable, unpullable/unbumpable, and pulled by you
+6. You can click on vacant/pullable rooms to begin a pull request form to pull the selected room
+7. When filling out the form, enter how many students you want to pull into the room with you.
+8. In the pull form, fill out your information as well as the information of the student(s) you are pulling in.
+9. After submitting the form, the student can view that pull in their own pulls page.
+This is navigable through the navigation bar on the top of the page
+10.To delete a pull that you are in, go to the pull page in the navigation bar.
+You will see a table with your name, the room you are pulled into, and a delete button.
+Press the delete button and a pop up will ask you to confirm the deletion.
+11.If you are bumped from a room by someone with a better draw number or class rank, you are emailed by the application that you have been bumped from said room

 ### Admin functionality
 1. Log in as an admin (see the section "A Note on logging in").
 2. You will be directed to admin home page.